deltachat/deltachat-pages/_posts/2025-05-11-diff-invitation.md

 Please send a direct message to our Fediverse [@delta@chaos.social](https://chaos.social/@delta) or to our [delta team address](mailto:delta@merlinux.eu) [(invite link](https://i.delta.chat/#56136E70473FB9E59331D760C007984652839B20&a=delta%40merlinux.eu&n=Delta%20Chat%20team&i=ZVfPYn6j2fvtpc_0M6V45uEP&s=WWjjkBKJJ3So8AfuHGXNjcyE) and from there we'll add you to a group chat that uses an webxdc editor and other chat apps for further co-ordination.
-You will need to care for some accomodation yourself.
+You will need to care for some accommodation yourself.
 There also are some possibilities for sharing a room or space if you bring some sleeping gear.
 DIFF also serves as a testbed for arranging event onboarding and communications in chat groups and chat apps, ahead, during and after the gathering.